Caua12012004/Planetary-Orbit-Simulator/README.md

 - How to handle user input and preview errors in pygame; and
 - Physics and physics simulations with pygame.

-If you are a techer:
+If you are a teacher:
 - This project requires very basic python skills for you to run it on your computer; and
 - You can design your own solar system for your class easily.